Financial Aid Satisfactory Progress Policy and Standards

 To submit an appeal, follow these steps:

-- Print a copy of the Financial Aid Satisfactory Progress Appeal Form (2 pages) and the Academic Plan Summary for Financial Aid Appeal Form (1 page) from http://www.mccneb.edu/fa/forms.asp?Theme=2.
+- Print a copy of the Financial Aid Satisfactory Progress Appeal Form (2 pages) and the Academic Plan Summary for Financial Aid (1 page) from the Financial Aid office web site at www.mccneb.edu/fa.

 - Complete steps 1 through 4 on the appeal form as well as the academic plan summary.
-You may need to request assistance from an academic advisor or counselor if you are not able to complete the academic plan summary on your own.
+Students are not required to work with an advisor on their appeals, but we recommend they do so.

-- Submit the completed appeal (appeal form, academic plan, written statement, supporting documentation) to any Financial Aid office.
+- Submit the completed appeal (appeal form, academic plan summary, degree audit, written statement, supporting documentation) to the Financial Aid office or to any of the Student Services offices.

 Review of appeals